cursorless-dev/cursorless/docs/user/experimental/keyboard/modal.md

 The above allows you to press `ctrl-c` to switch to Cursorless mode, `escape` to exit Cursorless mode, and `backspace` to issue the delete action while in Cursorless mode.

-If you're alread in Cursorless mode, pressing `ctrl-c` again will target the current selection, which is useful if you move the cursor using your mouse while in Cursorless mode.
+If you're alread in Cursorless mode, pressing `ctrl-c` again will target the current selection, which is useful if you have moved the cursor using your mouse while in Cursorless mode, and want to target your new cursor position.

 ### `settings.json`